 You and your spouse have a dream.
 You want to start your family.
 Yet as more time goes by without you becoming pregnant, worry starts to set in.
 Maybe you’re only being impatient, you tell yourself.
 Not everybody gets pregnant right off the bat.
 Maybe you’re just one of those couples that take a bit longer to conceive than others.
 As a year goes by without conception, you begin to look at each other and wonder, is it you?
 Is it him?
 The horror of that word ‘infertility’ seems to loom larger with each passing period.

-When is time to see a fertility specialist?
+When is it time to see a fertility specialist?
 Should you keep trying on your own or prepare yourself to face a barrage of tests and treatments that may not only stretch your finances but also put a strain on your relationship?

-If your doctor discovers any sort of problem in your fallopian tubes like blockages or scarring, he or she will probably refer you to a specialist who can then perform the necessary tests that will hopefully make other options available to you.
+If your doctor discovers any sort of problem in your fallopian tubes, like blockages or scarring, he or she will probably refer you to a specialist who can then perform the necessary tests that will hopefully make other options available to you.

-Chances are that one or more previous miscarriages or an ectopic pregnancy, where conception occurs in the fallopian tubes as opposed to the uterus will more than likely make it very difficult for you to become pregnant.
+Chances are that one or more previous miscarriages or an ectopic pregnancy, where conception occurs in the fallopian tubes as opposed to the uterus, will more than likely make it very difficult for you to become pregnant.

 Endometriosis also causes infertility in over 40% of cases.
 It is the caused by diseased state of the endometrial layer of tissue that lines the uterus which spreads to the ovaries and abdomen and can happen at any age.
 Its symptoms usually include painful menstrual cycles or pain during sexual intercourse.